 Section "Device" Identifier "Default Video Card" Driver "intel" ...
 Option "AccelMethod" "EXA" Option "MigrationHeuristic" "greedy" Option "ExaNoComposite" "false" Option "ExaOptimizeMigration" "true" ...
 EndSection

-IntelliJ wouldn’t perform as well as XAA, but you will find it acceptable.
+IntelliJ wouldn’t perform as well as it does with XAA, but you will find it acceptable.